swimmingly/yodrew.github.io/_pages/psychology.md

 Tilden's analysis shows the close relationship between enervation and toxemia as two of the most obvious causes of all illness.
 Indeed, they play a huge part in ongoing symptomology.
 It explains hygiene's success for two centuries in supporting the recovery of countless people whose cases allopathy had pronounced hopeless merely by putting them to bed with plenty of water and fresh air, and not poisoning them with drugs.

-If afterward, they could quit the ultra-toxins of coffee, tea, tobacco, cut back on activity and stress, increase rest, fast sometimes, move away from polluted areas, learn to eat better, take up exercise, then they would heal and stay healthy.
+If afterward, they could quit the ultra-toxins of coffee, tea, tobacco; cut back on activity and stress; increase rest, fasting sometimes; move away from polluted areas; learn to eat better and take up exercise; then they would heal deeply  and stay healthy.
 It continues to happen every day  without media fanfare as millions in each generation discover hygiene.

 But for many, doing all that is a big **if**.
 If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
 They drift back to medicine or some alternative.
 A few get lucky.
 The rest find ways to cope with semi-recovery or perish quietly.